From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

-These implications are evaluated using a fuzzy implication function, e.g., based on Łukasiewicz logic \cite {Hajek.1998}.
-A truth value $R_k(d) \in [0,1]$ is assigned to each rule.
-This indicates the extent to which the rule is taken into account in the current decision \cite{Serafini.2016,Badreddine.2022}.
+} A series of fuzzy logic implications are formulated using predicates.
+This means that the final decision can also be supported by domain-specific rules.
+These rules describe when an offer is valid in this context. \opt{long}{This applies when several positive characteristics are present at the same time and there is no strong evidence to the contrary (see \cref{tab:rules}).} \opt{long}{ }These implications are evaluated using a fuzzy implication function\opt{long}{, e.g. based on Łukasiewicz logic} \cite {Hajek.1998}.
+A truth value $R_k(d) \in [0,1]$ is assigned to each rule. \opt{long}{This indicates the extent to which the rule is taken into account in the current decision \cite{Badreddine.2022,Serafini.2016}.
 The truth values of the rules, the predicate values or, more broadly, the predicate proofs can be tracked in a practical environment in order to make the corresponding decision legally comprehensible.
 These rule truth values can later be output together with the predicate values as part of the explanation of a decision, analogous to the use of LTN rules in semantic image interpretation \cite{Donadello.2017}.

-\paragraph{Final Decision and Training.} The LTN decision layer outputs a base evaluation $\mathrm{O}_{\text{base}}(d)$.
-This is calculated from the gated predicate channels using the selected fuzzy logic backend.
-In our implementation, this base score is the decision on how valid an offer is. \texttt{IS\_VALID\_OFFER} is decided by applying a threshold to the base score.
-The threshold to be used is determined on the training data of each fold by optimising the $F_1$-score of the positive class.